 The system is available for TPSIDs to both enter and retrieve data on their programs, allowing them to use this system to facilitate other reporting requirement such as their Annual Performance Reports.

+4. Describe efforts to identify duplication.
+Show specifically why any similar information already available cannot be used or modified for use for the purposes described in Item 2 above.

-4. Efforts to Avoid Duplication of EffortIn order to obtain funding each year from the Office of Postsecondary Education, each TPSID must provide these data.
+In order to obtain funding each year from the Office of Postsecondary Education, each TPSID must provide these data.
 The role of the proposed data collection system is to standardize the data collection process to make it more efficient and useful both to the TPSIDs and to the OPE.
 Moreover, the system was designed to facilitate collection, storage, and retrieval of data in support of TPSIDs' required Annual Performance Reports to the Department of Education.

 Since this grant program is new, comparable information on these programs is not available from any other source.
 We did investigate other data sources and do plan to gather a considerable portion of background information (program demographics) from the Integrated Postsecondary Education Data System (IPEDS; http://nces.ed.gov/ipeds/).
 Finally, we took great pains during instrument development to avoid replication; for example, no question is asked on the program level if it can be calculated from the student level data.

-5. Methods of Minimizing Burden on Small Entities
+5. If the collection of information impacts small businesses or other small entities (Item 8b of IC Data Part 2), describe any methods used to minimize burden.

 No small businesses are involved in this effort; only institutes of higher education will be entering data in the system.

-6. Consequences of Not Collecting Data
+6. Describe the consequences to Federal program or policy activities if the collection is not conducted or is conducted less frequently, as well as any technical or legal obstacles to reducing burden.

-The goal of OPE’s TPSID Program is to promote the successful transition of students with intellectual disabilities into higher education and to enable institutions of higher education (or consortia of institutions of higher education), to create or expand high quality, inclusive model comprehensive transition and postsecondary programs for students with intellectual disabilities.
+The goal of OPE’s TPSID Program is to promote the successful transition of students with intellectual disabilities into higher education and to enable institutions of higher education (or consortia of institutions of higher education) to create or expand high quality, inclusive model comprehensive transition and postsecondary programs for students with intellectual disabilities.
 Without this consistent, centralized data collection system, OPE would not be able to evaluate the impact of this program as a whole; additionally it would be difficult to ascertain which types of programs or approaches were most successful at achieving the intended outcomes of inclusive education and gainful employment.
+Program statute also requires this data collection.